 When you use denatured alcohol, please use a paper towel to test it first to ensure it does not damage the glass surfaces.

-3. Remove Spray Paint from Windows with a Pressure Washer
+Method 3: with a Pressure Washer

 To clean paint stuck on your window glasses using a washer is safe and convenient.
 This method is viable as you want to clean the outside of your window, where the pressure washers can reach it.